AncientTree/project_aeii/README.md

 ### How to Submit Translation?

-For those already know how to use GitHub I will say no more, just fork the project, make the translation and open PRs.
+For those already know how to use GitHub I will say no more, just fork the project, make the translation and open PRs to `master` branch.
 If you are not familiar with GitHub work flow, I recommend you take a look at [this tutorial](https://guides.github.com/activities/forking/).
 Anyway if you found yourself just don't want to figure out how GitHub works, you can download the project and send me your translation through email (with your name of course).

 ### Keep in Mind